hashicorp/go-kms-wrapping/structwrapping/README.md

   change

 ## Usage

 Add struct tags that specify fields for wrapping.
 Wrapping tags must contain:

-* a field type of pt (plaintext) or ct (ciphertext)
+* A field type of `pt` (plaintext) or `ct` (ciphertext)
-* a unique name that ties together a pair of pt and ct fields
+* A unique name that ties together a pair of `pt` and `ct` fields

+This unique name does _not_ need to match the name of a struct field; this is on purpose, so that struct fields can be renamed without breaking this functionality.

 The best way to see how to use the package is via one of the tests for this package, reproduced below: